uzair9/mad-birds/README.md

 - **Making the Bird Fly:** At first, we took the default position of the bird in the `Start( ... )` method.
 Then, in `OnMouseUp( ... )`, we computed the current position.
 For computing 2D positions, we used `Rididbody2D.position`.
 Then, we subtracted both, so that we could get the flying direction and magnitude in 2D vector.
 Finally, we added force to the object after making its Rigibody2D's body type `Dynamic` from `Kinematic`.

 - **Lifecycle Methods:** The Unity engine has several phases in its lifecycle, each with its own set of functions that are automatically called at different points during the game's execution.
-Here are the main phases and the functions that are called during each of the phases in the official [Unity Docs](https://docs.unity3d.com/Manual/ExecutionOrder.html)
+Here are the main phases and the functions that are called during each of the phases in the official [Unity Docs.](https://docs.unity3d.com/Manual/ExecutionOrder.html)

+- **Serialization of Fields:** If we want some variables from our script to show up in the engine's inspector, we can either add the variable as `public` or we can serialize it using the following syntax to make it visible in Unity: `[SerializeField] accessModifier type identifier;` => `[SerializeField] private float birdForce;`